Ativan Addiction: Signs, Risks & Treatment Options

 Using Ativan for Alcohol Withdrawal

-When people with a history of alcohol abuse suddenly stop drinking, they often experience withdrawal symptoms that can range from mild to severe.
-These symptoms may include anxiety, restlessness, tremors, and even seizures.
+For people with a history of alcohol use, suddenly stopping drinking can trigger withdrawal symptoms that range from mild to severe, including anxiety, restlessness, tremors, and in some cases, seizures.

 Is Ativan a controlled substance?

-Yes, Ativan (lorazepam) is a controlled substance in the United States.
-Ativan is a Schedule IV controlled substance because it has a low potential for drug abuse and addiction, but it can still be abused.
-Ativan abuse can lead to addiction, dependence, and overdose.
+Yes, Ativan (lorazepam) is classified as a controlled substance in the United States.
+It falls under Schedule IV, which means it has a lower potential for abuse compared with some other medications, but misuse is still possible.
+Using Ativan outside of prescribed guidelines can lead to dependence, addiction, and, in serious cases, overdose.

 You deserve a second chance.
 Find treatment options at The Hope House.